TempoQuill/Pokeray-RARITY-2021-05-18/README.md

 - Pokemon - Ray Version (U) [C][!].gbc `sha1: d8b8a3600a465308c9953dfa04f0081c05bdcb94`
 - Pokemon - Shade Version (U) [C][!].gbc `sha1: 49b163f7e57702bc939d642a18f591de55d92dae`

+If you encounter any building problems, contact me with the info the terminal spat out.

 ## See also